Generator Safety Guide (2026)

 Featured Snippet

-Never run generators indoors—position 20+ feet from doors/windows, use transfer switches to prevent backfeeding, and install CO alarms on every floor for safe home backup power.
+Never run generators indoors—position them outdoors more than 20 feet from windows, doors, and vents, use transfer switches to prevent backfeeding, and install battery-powered or battery-backup CO detectors.

 Generator Safety at Home: Data from 500+ CO Incidents, Proven Prevention